tinybrain/spaduino/README.md

 spaduino
 ========

 spaduino is a hot tub controller implemented using an arduino UNO compatible controller.
-It was used as aΩ drop-in MCU replacement for a Spa Quip SP500AMKI, manufactured by Spa Quip/Davey in New Zealand.
+It was used as a drop-in MCU replacement for a Spa Quip SP500AMKI, manufactured by Spa Quip/Davey in New Zealand.

 I really can't stress enough how much anyone reading this should regard this project as **INFORMATIONAL ONLY**, and should not under **ANY** circumstances attempt anything remotely similar.
 This project involves rediculous quantities of both high pressure water and high current electricity in potentially **LETHAL** proximity.